FI-modules and stability for representations of symmetric groups: -modules FI -modules and graded FI-modules

-\para{FI-algebras} A \emph{graded FI-algebra} $A=\bigoplus A^i$ is a functor from FI to the category of graded $k$-algebras\,---\,in other words, it is an FI-module with a graded associative $k$-algebra structure respected by the FI-maps.
-A graded FI-algebra is of finite type if the underlying graded FI-module is of finite type.
-Given an sub-FI-module $V$ of $A$, we say that $A$ is \emph{generated} by $V$ if $V_n$ generates $A_n$ as a $k$-algebra for all $n\geq 0$.
+\para{FI-algebras} Recall from Remark~\ref{remark:FIalgebras} that a \emph{graded FI-algebra} $A$ is a functor from FI to the category of graded $k$-algebras.
+We say that a graded FI-algebra is of finite type if the underlying graded FI-module is of finite type.